 We are open to the public from Monday through Saturday from 10am to 6pm, except on Wednesdays when we open at 1pm.
 We are closed on Sundays.

 Do you get purebreds in the shelter?

 We do get some purebred animals, but the majority of our animals are mixed breeds.

 How many animals do you care for in a typical year?

 How do you euthanize animals?

-Euthanasia is a quick and painless procedure and is handled in the most humane and compassionate manner possible.
-Professionally trained euthanasia technicians administer a lethal injection of sodium pentobarbital that stops the heart within seconds.
-Two technicians handle the process; one to hold and comfort the animal while the other technician administers the solution.
+Euthanasia is a quick and painless procedure and is handled with compassion.
+Professionally trained and certified euthanasia technicians administer an injection of sodium pentobarbital.
+Two technicians handle the process: one to hold and comfort the animal while the other technician administers the solution.